iterative/dvc.org/static/docs/commands-reference/gc.md

 - `-r`, `--remote` - name of the remote storage to collect unused objects from if `-c` option is specified.

-- `-R`, `--recursive` - `targets` values is expected to be a directory path and also files as well.
-It removes the unused objects from cache or remote storageDetermines the files to download by searching the named directory and its subdirectories for DVC-files to download data for.
+- `-R`, `--recursive` -  It removes the unused objects from cache or remote storage and determines the DVC-files to download by searching the named directory/targets for DVC-files to download data for. `targets` values is expected to be a directory path and also files as well.
-  Along with providing a `target`, or `target` along with `--with-deps` it is yet another way to cut the scope of DVC-files to download.

 - `-j`, `--jobs` - garbage collector parallelism level.
 The default value is `4 * cpu_count()`.
 For SSH remotes default is 4.
 For now only some phases of